Last Updated on November 28, 2022 by Goya

 - Jerusalem artichoke soup, cottage cheese (with an option to add Oscietra Caviar for 2100 HUF) – One of the best dishes of the night!

 - Cod “à Brás” way or Quail, buckwheat, celeriac – These two were rather divisive.
 Those who had cod said they preferred the quail and those who had quail said they preferred the cod.
-Nothing a little plate swap couldn’t fix 🙂 If you love buckwheat and earthy flavours, definitely go for the quail!
+Luckily, nothing a little plate swap couldn’t fix 🙂 If you love buckwheat and earthy flavours, definitely go for the quail!

 - Mangalica, “Feijoada Transmontana” beans ragout or Beef, dumpling, “pörkölt” sauce – It seems we were too busy enjoying the Mangalica, a Hungarian breed of domestic pig, that we forgot to take a picture.
 But I have to say it was definitely the better one of the two options and one of the best dishes of the night!